 2. Disable Index - Choose properties in the list of Index Management followed by clicking the icon to disable indexing.

-3. Quick Search - Keying in the keyword on the specified Quick Search field and clicking on Quick Filter icon.
+3. Quick Search - Keying in the keyword on the specified Quick Search field and clicking on the Quick Filter icon.
 Properties that match the keyword are exhibited on the Index Management list.

 Ans: It offers the following functions: New, Delete, Delete Listed, Import, Export, Refresh Table, Quick Search

 Ans: The content tab offers a list of components, included in reference sets.
 The content tab offers the following information:

 1. Value - Displays the component’s value.

-2. Origin – This indicates the source of component.
+2. Origin – This indicates the source of the component.
 Options are: & User

 3. Time to Live - Show the remaining time until this component is removed.

 4. Date Last Seen - shows the date and time on which it was last identified on the network.

 Ans: QRadar SIEM generates a backup archive of configured information daily at midnight, by default.
 The backup archive comprises of configured information, from the previous day.
 QRadar SIEM enlists all backup archives on the specific window, which is the first displayed window to access the Backup and Recovery attribute on the Admin tab.

 Ans: Components can be imported from an external CSV or text file.
 Prior to importing, we must make sure that the CSV is on desktop.

 We need to select a reference set On the Reference Set Management window & click View Contents.